 The worst part, however, is you get locked up with a single app store.
 There is no way to go beyond iTunes for your needs.
 If you are familiar with a Mac, or an iPad/iPod – you may feel comfortable with it.
 The best part is that all devices get timely and almost simultaneous updates.

 Android is the best open source operating system ever available.
 And the most popular at that.
 It boasts of a higher degree of customization.
-It lets the phone manufacturers to use their own custom layer to the operating system.
+It lets the phone manufacturers use their own custom layer to the operating system.

 Android, however, suffers from slower updates to the software.
 Google has a strange policy of supporting a device only up to 18 months from the date of release.
 Also, the updates depend on manufacturers.

 This is a mobile operating system from Microsoft.
-Frankly speaking, the least favoured among the competing devices, it has been trying to make inroads into the mobile operating sphere.
+Frankly speaking, the least favored among the competing devices, it has been trying to make inroads into the mobile operating sphere.
 It has a simpler better interface.
 The Cortana integration has made it a better option.

 Yet, it lacks the flexibility that we are used to on Android.
 The operating ecosystem isn’t as robust as Android or iOS.
 The stronger integration with Microsoft Office and other allied Microsoft services makes it a better choice.